alinabuzachis/kafkaConsumer/README.md

 # kafkaConsumer

 ## Description
-kafkaConsumer is a standalone Python application that consumes messages from a Kafka topic which contain information about users visiting a website at specific times.
+kafka-consumer is a standalone Python application that consumes messages from a Kafka topic which contain information about users visiting a website at specific times.
 The script calculates the number of unique users that visited the website in 1 minute intervals and outputs the result.

 ## Installation Guide
 ### Prerequisites